 The answer is yes.
 Your insurance premiums will be affected after a total loss.
 Having your car totaled indicates that you have a relatively high potential risk.
 Hence, they will increase your rates.
-The increase may vary though, but how?
+The increase may vary, though, but how?

 Those people who have accident forgiveness in their policy are lucky.
-If it is their first time to get into an accident, their insurer may forgive it and brush it off.
+If it is their first time getting into an accident, their insurer may forgive it and brush it off.
 However, it is not available to all.
 Some insurance companies allow their customers to purchase accident forgiveness.
 On the other hand, some grant it to their long-time customers.

 What are some ways to lower my rates?

 Since your rates are likely to increase, knowing a few ways to lower your insurance premium will be helpful.
 After suffering from an accident, hearing the word “surcharges” will make your head hurt.
-Nonetheless, it doesn’t mean that there’s no way out of it.
+Nonetheless, it doesn’t mean there’s no way out of it.

 Take note that your insurance premiums don’t increase right after an accident.
 It will only happen when it is time for renewal.
-You can find some suggestions to answer the question: “What are some ways to lower my rates?” below.
+You can find suggestions to answer the question: “What are some ways to lower my rates?” below.

 Increase your deductibles

 Deductibles are a fixed amount of money you share to repair your car.
 For example, the repairs will cost 1000 dollars.
 If you have a 500-dollar worth of deductible, then you will receive the remaining five hundred as the payout.

 The higher the deductible, the lower the rate.
 Of course, you have to prepare yourself for it.
 Though it will lower your rate, you must worry about coming up with that amount in return.
 You should opt for the deductible that will fit your budget.